 What does ear correction surgery (Otoplasty) involve?

 You will come into hospital on the day of your prominent ear correction and be admitted to your room.
-You will be seen by Mr MacQuillan in your room and he will run over the surgical plan with you one final time.
+You will be seen by Anthony in your room and he will run over the surgical plan with you one final time.
 You will be reviewed by the consultant anaesthetist who will be putting you to sleep and given the opportunity to ask any questions you may have regarding the anaesthetic.
-When you are ready you will be taken down to theatres for your operation.
+When you are ready you’re be taken down to theatres for your operation.

-Can ear correction surgery be done under local anaesthetic?
+Can the operation be done under local anaesthetic?

 Yes, prominent ear correction can be done under local anaesthetic, though there is also the opportunity to have the procedure done under general anaesthetic.